 - Martinique is the Birthplace of coffee in the New World,

 - You can visit via plane, cruise ship, or ferry from neighboring islands Guadeloupe, Dominica, and St. Lucia

 Martinique is one of the safest islands to visit in the Caribbean and meets European security standards.
 If you’re a solo traveler, always take necessary safety precautions traveling to Martinique as you would anywhere.

 Before traveling to Martinique it is good to know there is no visa requirement for United States Citizens.
-You just need six months validity on your passport and at least one blank page.
+You just need six months’ validity on your passport and at least one blank page.
 For EU residents visiting Martinique, a current valid passport or ID card is required.

-It is a slight disadvantage because of the rate difference but you need to exchange your dollars for Euros.
-Most of the locations we went to accepted credit cards, but there’s nothing wrong with having cash on hand.
+Since Martinique is part of the French Caribbean as an overseas territory, be ready to exchange your dollars for Euros.
+Most of the locations we went to accepted credit cards, but it is best to have cash on hand.